English and Philosophy

 The purpose of the English/Philosophy Department at Monroe Community College is to develop accurate and insightful readers, critical and creative thinkers, informed and skillful writers, and influential and empathic individuals in their local and global communities.

 Our department is one of the largest and most diverse departments on campus.
 English and Philosophy not only serves students who major in these fields, but all of the college community.
-Our department offers courses in English and Philosophy which will fulfill requirements in Humanities, Social Science, English, Literature, and Natural Science.
-Our focus is on critical reading, analytical reasoning, and lucid writing.

-Featured Course and Program
+Featured Course and Programs

 ENG 101